moiseevigor/moiseevigor.github.io/research/preferred-directions/docs/P2-null-detection.md

 ## What is real here, and what is not

-- **Real:** the ABC field is a genuine divergence-free magnetic field used across MHD and dynamo theory; its nulls and their eigenvalue types are exactly what solar/space-physics null-finders classify; the SR detector and the eigenvalue finder are truly independent.
+- **Real:** the ABC-like field is a genuine divergence-free magnetic field used across MHD and dynamo theory; its nulls and their eigenvalue types are exactly what solar/space-physics null-finders classify; the SR detector and the eigenvalue finder are truly independent.
 - **Not yet:** this is an analytic field, not an observational magnetogram or an MHD